-After 1 week I placed all the berries side-by-side and compared them.
+After one week, I placed all the berries side-by-side and compared them.
 Here’s a better shot:

 The berries look perfect!
 Just like they did a week ago.
 The stems and leaves are still bushy and green.
-The berries are plump and they have not started to shrivel.
+They are plump and they have not started to wither.
 They taste perfectly ripe.

 The berries look okay.
-They’re starting to shrivel and the stem and leaves are beginning to dry out.
+They’re starting to wither, and the stem and leaves are beginning to dry out.
 They taste fine.

 The berries have seen better days.
-They’ve begun to shrivel and some strawberries are beginning to go bad.
-The stems and leaves have begun to dry out.
+They’ve begun to wither, and some strawberries are starting to go bad.
+The stems and leaves have started to dry out.
 They taste over-ripe.

 The glass jar method is the clear winner.
-Not convinced?
+Are you not convinced?
 Then check out the same berries kept in the glass jar for 3 WEEKS!
 They nearly look perfect!

-After 3 weeks they’re starting to shrivel a little, and the stem and leaves are starting to dry out.
+After three weeks, they’re starting to wrinkle a little, and the stem and leaves are beginning to dry out.
 With that said, they tasted good, with a hint of being over-ripe.

 The glass jar method is the clear winner.
-Berries that last 3 weeks in the refrigerator is a total win!
+Berries that last three weeks in the refrigerator are a total win!

 - Do not remove the stem, and do not wash the strawberries before storing them.

 - Use a clean glass jar that’s been washed and dried thoroughly.
 It needs to have a tight-fitting lid.
-I like using mason jars like [easyazon_link identifier=”B00B80TJX0″ locale=”US” tag=”foofoland-20″]these[/easyazon_link].
-Large jars like pickle jars are perfect for larger quantities of strawberries.
+I like using large mason jars.
+Large jars like pickle jars are perfect for larger quantities of strawberries, too.

 - Discard any spoiled or bruised fruit.
-Do not put them in the jar with the other strawberries.
+Do not put the spoiled ones in the jar with the other strawberries.

 - Place the jar in the coldest part of your refrigerator.

-***NOTE: results will vary based on the ripeness of fruit when placed into the jar, refrigerator temperature, etc.
+***NOTE: The results will vary based on the ripeness of the fruit when placed into the jar, refrigerator temperature, etc.